Image by RNDRD, Morphosis. GA Houses. 9 1981, 158

 We have some answers for you.
 Making a portfolio is a different experience for everyone, but there are some guides to stick to for a successful application.

 The most significant component of architecture school, the studio component, is broken down into two main factions.
 The first is the work you do (project content), and the second is how that work is made legible to other people (the portfolio).
 If you take anything from this post, please let it be this: don’t fall into the trap of making a graphically intense portfolio with lacking content.
 If in doubt, focus on project content.
 Admissions panelists can sniff out a lack of project content.
 You may see portfolios full of superficial diagrams, lots of page number graphics, lots of random lines bordering the pages, lots of ‘graphic design’, pages jam-packed with a million drawings/visuals, totally plastered in text.
 This is a lack of content.
 While this may look like the applicant knows what they’re doing, it usually means the contrary.
-The portfolio should simply be a conduit there to take your original and interesting work from its raw state to a legible state.
-If the portfolio itself is more intense than the project content itself then there’s a problem.
-If your portfolio has lots of text in it, see this post.
+The portfolio should simply be a conduit to take your original and interesting work from its raw state to a legible state.
+If the portfolio itself is more graphically intense than the project content itself, then there’s a problem.

-The architecture school portfolio is designed for you to develop your work content and, in a legible, relevant and clear way represent that work to other people.
+The architecture school portfolio is designed for you to develop your work content and, in a legible, relevant and clear way, present that work to other people.
 It is a coherent collection of 2D and 3D work that describes your projects.

 You don’t absolutely need to have a theme, but it really helps.
 Sadly, admissions panelists are not going to remember your name after you leave the interview/submit your portfolio.
 Maybe they will because you’re just such an intriguing applicant!
 But probably not simply because they see hundreds of applicants per week.
 They will remember you as ‘the one that was obsessed with their shoes’ (if your general portfolio theme is about shoes).
 This theme can speak to themes in your personal statement/essay to make a holistically coherent application.
 Within this theme are your individual projects, which loosely tie back to this overall theme.
 Make sure it’s loose though, otherwise you’ll restrict yourself.